 After being raped and left for dead by two of her boyfriend's friends, Jen (Matilda Anna Ingrid Lutz) begins a quest for bloody revenge.
 Directed by Coralie Fargeat, Revenge is the French bloody rape-revenge film you've been waiting for.
 It's extreme, brutal, and beautiful all at once, transforming a usually exploitative subgenre into an intelligent one.

-Although this four-part horror anthology received mixed reviews (it has a 33% fresh rating on Rotten Tomatoes), Bollywood's take on horror is well worth a watch.
+This four-part horror anthology received mixed reviews (it has a 36% fresh rating on Rotten Tomatoes), but Bollywood's take on horror is well worth a watch.
 The stories are haunting, even if they're not your typical Hollywood horror fare.